Metallacycle: Nomenclature

+IUPAC defines metallacycloalkanes as "monocyclic compounds containing a metal atom and saturated carbon atoms as ring members".

 Many compounds containing metals in rings are known, for example chelate rings.
 Usually, such compounds are not classified as metallacycles, but the naming conventions are not rigidly followed.
 Within the area of coordination chemistry and supramolecular chemistry, examples include metallacrowns, metallacryptands, metallahelices, and molecular wheels.

 Classes of metallacycles

 Metal-alkene complexes can be viewed as the smallest metallacycles, but they usually are not classified as metallacycles.
 In the Dewar–Chatt–Duncanson model, one resonance structure for the M(η^{2}-alkene) center is the metallacyclopropane.